 The “winning” link shortener tool is…

-All in all, there are a number of link shortener tools available today.
+There are a number of link shortener tools available today.
 However, we have narrowed them down to the top three that we think are best for individual content creators, marketers, and small or startup businesses.